dyang886/Game-Cheats-Manager/README.md

 ## Disclaimer

 Game Cheats Manager is not affiliated with, endorsed by, or in any way officially connected with Fling or any of its subsidiaries or affiliates.
-The official Fling website can be found at [Fling&#39;s website](https://flingtrainer.com/).
+The official Fling website can be found at [Fling’s website](https://flingtrainer.com/).

 The trainers downloaded are provided by Fling and are subject to their respective terms and conditions.
 Game Cheats Manager simply provides a convenient way to manage these trainers and does not host any of the content itself.